-Here is a look at all the winners:
+Here is a look at all the winners, in qualifier order:

-Fun With Flags (Always B Miki-Gemmas Beach Girl) won in 2:01.1 with Scott Zeron driving for trainer Tom Cancelliere.
+Fun With Flags (Always B Miki-Gemmas Beach Girl) won in 1:58.2 for driver Mario Letizia and trainer Tom Cancelliere.
+She also was a winner on June 21, in 2:01.1.
 The homebred pacing filly is owned by John Cancelliere.
 Her third dam, Miss Easy, was inducted into the U.S. Hall of Fame as a racehorse in 2009.

-Queen Of Tarts (Captain Crunch-Tug River Princess) won in 2:02.3 with Dexter Dunn driving for trainer Chris Ryder.
-The homebred pacing filly is owned by Let It Ride Stables and Bottom Line Racing.
-Her dam was a Dan Patch Award winner and her half-brother, Prince Of Tides, was a Grand Circuit winner.
+Strange Fruit (Sweet Lou-Bettor N Better) won in 1:58.3 for McCarthy and Toscano.
+The homebred filly pacer is owned by Let It Ride Stables and Bottom Line Racing.
+Her dam was a multiple winner on the Grand Circuit.

-Dog Gone Moni (International Moni-Southside Ebby) won in 2:06.4 with John Calabrese driving for trainer Sylvester.
-The trotting colt is owned by Amy Stoltzfus, Stansley and John Licausi.
+Dog Gone Moni (International Moni-Southside Ebby) won in 1:59.3 with Dunn driving for trainer Chuck Sylvester.
+He also won on June 21, in 2:06.4.
+The trotting colt is owned by Amy Stoltzfus, Charles Stansley and John Licausi.
 He was bred by Samuel Stoltzfus Jr. and sold for $40,000 at the Standardbred Horse Sale.
 His family includes Grand Circuit winner Dog Gone Lucky.

-Blazing Deo (Six Pack-UF Lindsay Lou Who) won in 2:04.3 for driver David Miller and trainer Nifty Norman.
-The homebred trotting filly is owned by Deo Volente Farms.
-She is a half-sister to Grand Circuit winner Primadonna Deo out of the family of Trotting Triple Crown winner and multiple Dan Patch and O'Brien Award recipient Marion Marauder.
+Blazing Deo (Six Pack-UF Lindsay Lou Who) won in 2:02.2 for Miller and Norman.
+The homebred filly trotter, owned by Deo Volente Farms, also won on June 21, in 2:04.3.
+She is a half-sister to Grand Circuit winner Primadonna Deo out of the family of Trotting Triple Crown winner and multiple O'Brien and Dan Patch Award recipient Marion Marauder.

-A replay of the The First Mile's broadcast from Wednesday's qualifying session is available below.
+A replay of The First Mile's broadcast of Wednesday's qualifiers is available below.